-STM Skinny for iPad mini review: Slim, but not sleek
+STM Skinny for iPad mini full review

->

-> Folio-style iPad mini cases are great for protection, since they cover both the back and front (and usually the sides) of the iPad.
+Folio-style iPad mini cases are great for protection, since they cover both the back and front (and usually the sides) of the iPad.
 But they're not terribly slim--in fact, a lot of folio cases are modeled after hardback books, and add quite a bit of extra bulk.
 STM's Skinny for iPad mini gives you protection without the bulk, or so its name would seem to imply.

 The Skinny is a fairly basic folio case.
 It comes in four solid colors--pink, blue, black, or berry red--and features a plastic fitted cradle covered in textured cloth.
 The cradle is fitted to the mini's dimensions and it's easy to snap on.
 The case is a little more difficult to take off, but it's manageable.
 The cradle has cutouts for the mini's Sleep/Wake button, headphone jack, microphone, mute switch, volume buttons, bottom speakers, and Lightning port.
 None of the cutouts are too deep, which means all of the buttons and ports are easily accessible.